 In a design thinking workshop, it is essential to also allow divergent thinking, i.e. share wicked problems, impossible and “stupid” ideas to stimulate the creativity of the team.
 The large idea pools for each customer problem offer the best ideas to bring value to the customer and the company itself.
 The more ideas, the more unique ideas there are.

 When insight is the base for ideation, it is good to notice what kind of ideas are forming.
 Usually, the ideas are solutions for the found difficulties of the studied customers.
 In a company that has great products, this may lead to more service ideas.
 This is ok if the goal is to really help the customers and make their life better.
 This way the innovation truly comes from the customer needs and not from the product and creates customer value.

 7. Understand the potential value for the customer

-In complicated concepts it may be difficult to understand all the potential value for the customer.
-This is where a concept value chart may come handy.
-Concept value chart is a table that we developed to help mapping out the value of each concept module in each step of the customer journey.
-Thinking about the value, we may also compare different ideas with each other and thus make the decision making easier.
+In complicated concepts, it may be difficult to understand all the potential value for the customer.
+This is where a concept value chart may come in handy.
+A concept value chart is a table that we developed to help map out the value of each concept module in each step of the customer journey.
+Thinking about the value, we may also compare different ideas with each other and thus make decision-making easier.